microsoft/vcpkg/docs/maintainers/control-files.md

 *For example: websocketpp is a header only library, and thus does not require any dependencies at install time.
 However, downstream users need boost and openssl to make use of the library.
 Therefore, websocketpp lists boost and openssl as dependencies*

 If the port is dependent on optional features of another library those can be specified using the `portname[featurelist]` syntax.
-If the port does not require any features from the dependency, this should be specifed as `portname[core]`.
+If the port does not require any features from the dependency, this should be specified as `portname[core]`.

 Dependencies can be filtered based on the target triplet to support differing requirements.
 These filters use the same syntax as the Supports field below and are surrounded in parentheses following the portname and feature list.